Last Updated: May 19, 2026

 Helmit GmbH ("Helmit", "we" or "us"), located at Am Jägereck 3, 85635 Höhenkirchen-Siegertsbrunn, Germany, is committed to respecting and protecting your privacy.
 This Privacy Policy explains our practices regarding the collection, use, and processing of personal data through the Helmit parental control application and related services (the "Helmit App" or "Service").
 This Privacy Policy forms part of our Terms of Service.

 Intended Use and Children's Privacy: The Helmit App is designed for use by parents or legal guardians in a household setting, and not by children themselves.
-The app is installed on the parent's device; children do not install any software on their own devices.
+The Helmit Desktop App is installed on the parent's device only.
+The Helmit Mobile App is installed on both the parent's device and the child's device, as the child's device is the one being monitored.
 We do not knowingly collect personal information directly from children under the age of 13, in compliance with the U.S. Children's Online Privacy Protection Act (COPPA).
 If your child is above the age of digital consent in your country (16 in many EU countries, or a lower age if applicable by local law), you are responsible for informing them that their communications are being monitored and obtaining any necessary consent or authorization.
 By using Helmit, you represent that you have the legal authority to monitor your child's activities and, where required, you have obtained the child's consent or informed them appropriately.
 Helmit is not intended for use by children, and any data about a child is only processed as instructed by the parent or guardian.

-Summary of Our Data Processing: Helmit processes two broad categories of personal data:
+Summary of Our Data Processing: Helmit consists of two distinct products with different data models, and accordingly processes three broad categories of personal data:

-(1) Parent Account and Contact Data – information about the parent or guardian who registers for and uses the Helmit App.
+(1) Parent Account and Contact Data – information about the parent or guardian who registers for and uses Helmit.
 We use this data to create and manage your account, provide customer support, communicate with you, and deliver the Service to you.

 Both Helmit and you (the parent) agree to comply with this Privacy Policy and applicable law in handling personal data.
 If you have any questions, you can contact us using the information at the end of this Policy.